 Book Reviews and Recommendations

-Some of our members' favourite reads
+Some of our members' favourite reads and new books in the library

 We're very excited to announce the winners of this year’s eBook Short Story Competition, which for the first time features a children’s category for ages 5-11.